-10 Reasons Why Social Media Is Important to Your Company
+16 Reasons Why Social Media Is Important to Your Company

 Many social media sites – especially for B2C businesses – also serve as review and rating websites.

-If you’re unaware which social sites your audience is using and reviewing on in your industry, you can miss out on the opportunity to leverage reviews for your benefit.
+If you’re unaware of which social sites your audience is using and leaving reviews on in your industry, you can miss out on the opportunity to leverage reviews for your benefit.

 Plus, you can miss the negative reviews that you have the opportunity to respond to and address professionally to gain the reputation your company deserves.